This couple has nothing common. What is the secret to their happy marriage?

 Marriage isn’t about shared interests or similar leisure time pursuits (leisure time?!).
 It’s about shared goals and commitments.
 What really matters to me?
 What kind of family do I want to have?
 What messages do I want to pass onto my children?
 What values do I hold dear?
 What is my commitment to Judaism and the Jewish people?
 To working on personal growth and a relationship with God?

 This is where I think my friends got it right.
-He may never enjoy musicals and pouring over maps may leave her cold but they agree on the crucial things.
+He may never enjoy musicals and poring over maps may leave her cold but they agree on the crucial things.
 And they are committed to them.

 They both are focused on deepening their relationship with the Almighty, on learning Jewish wisdom and sharing Jewish values with their children and their community.
 This sense of common purpose transcends restaurant preferences and musical tastes.
 Their conversations revolve around these ideas – with a constant and shared desire to learn and grow more.